quality icon

 Most expensive cars to insure in Oregon

-The Maserati Quattroporte Trofeo, at an average annual premium of $6,129, tops the list as the most expensive car to insure.
+The most expensive car to insure on the list is the Maserati Quattroporte Trofeo, which has an average annual premium of $6,129.
 However, the difference between the cheapest and most expensive cars to insure is $4,535 annually.

 MakeModelAverage annual premium